phoenixframework/phoenix/guides/directory_structure.md

   * `deps` - a directory with all of our Mix dependencies.
 You can find all dependencies listed in the `mix.exs` file, inside the `def deps do` function definition.
 This directory must not be checked into version control and it can be removed at any time.
 Removing it will force Mix to download all deps from scratch

   * `lib` - a directory that holds your application source code.
 This directory is broken into two subdirectories, `lib/hello` and `lib/hello_web`.
 The `lib/hello` directory will be responsible to host all of your business logic and business domain.
-It typically interacts directly with the database - it is the "Model" in Model-View-Controller (MVC) architecture. `lib/hello_web` is responsible for exposing your business domain to the world, in this case, though a web application.
+It typically interacts directly with the database - it is the "Model" in Model-View-Controller (MVC) architecture. `lib/hello_web` is responsible for exposing your business domain to the world, in this case, through a web application.
 It holds both the View and Controller from MVC.
 We will discuss the contents of these directories with more detail in the next sections

   * `priv` - a directory that keeps all assets that are necessary in production but are not directly part of your source code.
 You typically keep database scripts, translation files, and more in here